jayasurya17/police-stop-outcome/final_report.md

 ## Decision Tree

 We used the decision tree classification technique to predict the stop outcome and understand how the classification works based on the rules it generates over the coloumns.
-So the various columns affecting the output would be considered by the decision tree.
+So, the various columns affecting the output would be considered by the decision tree.
 The outcome is based on the contents of the leaf node, and the conditions along the path form a conjunction in the if clause.
 In general, we have worked on the following approaches in decision trees to understand the importance of each columns and obtain the best predictions.

 Apply Decision Tree classifier algorithm on the dataset and compare how different approaches in implementing the algorithm impacts the accuracy

 - The first approach is to find out the best parameters using the grid search

 - In the second approach we try to find the accuracy by varying the depth.
 The Depth parameter for the Decision classifier is varied.
-For various depths the accuracy is calculated.
+For various depths, the accuracy is calculated.
 The increase in the maximum depth causes the algorithm to overifit, hence higher depths are not preferred

-- In the third approach we try to remove individually one column at a time and try to find out the accuracy respectively.
+- In the third approach we try to remove individually one column at a time and try to find out the accuracy, respectively.
 This way we can find out which column is affecting the outcome much or indicating the importance of each column

 We have found the best parameters for our model can be obtained by using the gridsearch.
 We found out the best max depth was at depth=16.